Will the new OLED gaming monitors cannibalize the TV market?

 Will this new product category end up stealing consumers from the 43-50 inch OLED TV market?
-If you ask the specialized site The Verge, according to which the answer would be positive.
+If you ask the specialized site The Verge, which the answer would be positive.

 he world of OLED gaming monitors is still in its infancy, but companies are having a lot of fun playing with this new frontier.
 I’ve lost count of all the new OLED gaming monitors announced during CES 2023 in Las Vegas.
 Each of them promised things still hard to find in a typical non-OLED monitor: precise, single-pixel control of brightness, ultra-low latency and wide viewing angles are inherent qualities of OLED technology.
 Now all these possibilities are mixed with the features of high-end gaming monitors

 writes journalist Cameron Faulkner .